Home » Snacks » Chocolate Swirl Japanese Cheesecake

 Ingredients

-Full-fat cottage cheese blends completely smooth and adds extra protein and structure so the cheesecake actually slices.
+Full-fat cottage cheese blends completely smooth and adds extra protein and structure, so the cheesecake actually slices.

 Biscoff cookies soften as they chill and create an easy cookie base with warm, spiced flavor.